 - What is it?
 The TV adaptation of Alan Moore and Dave Gibbon's graphic novel

 - Is it in 4K / HDR?
-Likely, but exact formats are yet to be confirmed
+Yes to 4K, though no HDR formats have been confirmed

 With what looks like a militia group inspired by the legacy of Rorshach (an iconic anti-hero from the Watchmen comics), and police forces taking to wearing masks as well, the scene is set for a lot of action – and some difficult questions about police brutality and the means by which citizens seek justice.
 Who will watch the Watchmen?
 Who indeed.